analog-nico/fire-up/README.md

 Fire Up! is a dependency injection container designed specifically for node.js with a powerful but sleek API.

+---

+## Migration from v0.4 to v1

+Fire Up! v1 includes the update of Bluebird from v2 to v3.
+This won't make a difference for simple use cases.
+However, if you use advanced Promise chains starting with the Promise returned by Fire Up!, please check [Bluebird's new features and changes](http://bluebirdjs.com/docs/new-in-bluebird-3.html).

+---

 **Table of Contents**

 - [What you can expect](#what-you-can-expect)